stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-In the default model implementation we first build the mapping from the current to the desired layout:
+In the default model implementation we first build a mapping from the current to the desired layout:

 ```java
 int map[] = current.stream().mapToInt(layouts::indexOf).toArray();